 Low-quality, high-carbohydrate cat foods may be only 60% digestible or less, compared to 70-80% or more for high-quality foods.
 This means that with cat foods, owners get what they pay for.
-Spending more on higher-quality cat foods saves on cat litter costs in the short run and veterinary bills in the long run, as poor diet is implicated in a number of common feline health problems.
+Spending more on higher-quality cat foods saves on cat litter costs in the short run and veterinary bills in the long run.

 - Drs.
 Foster & Smith, Veterinary & Aquatic services Department.
 (2009).
 “Protein Requirements for Good Nutrition.”
 PetEducation.com.